wboayue/realflight-bridge/README.md

 [RealFlight](https://www.realflight.com/) is a leading RC flight simulator that provides a realistic, physics-based environment for flying fixed-wing aircraft, helicopters, and drones.
 Used by both hobbyists and professionals, it simulates aerodynamics, wind conditions, and control responses, making it an excellent tool for flight control algorithm validation.

-This Rust library interfaces with [RealFlight Link](https://forums.realflight.com/index.php?threads/flightaxis-link-q-a.32854/), enabling external flight controllers to interact with the simulator.
+**RealFlightBridge** is a Rust library that interfaces with [RealFlight Link](https://forums.realflight.com/index.php?threads/flightaxis-link-q-a.32854/), enabling external flight controllers to interact with the simulator.
 It allows developers to:

 * Send control commands to simulated aircraft.
 * Receive real-time simulated flight data for state estimation and control.
 * Test stabilization and autonomy algorithms in a controlled environment.

-Custom aircraft models can also be created to closely match real-world designs, providing a more precise testing and development platform.

 ## Prerequisites